 Chippens Bank House was owned by the Everest Trust (which continues to own Chippens Bank Cottages) up until approximately 1980 when it was acquired from the Trust by a Mr Aviss.
 Mr Aviss carried out a considerable amount of work to the house, both internally and externally.
 He was also responsible for building a covered swimming-pool and plant room, and subsequently sold the properly.
 In about 1983 it was purchased by a Mr H G Smith, who was the fly fishing champion of the United Kingdom.
 In 1985 he applied retrospectively for planning permission to construct a lake and ponds for the breeding and rearing of trout.
 I am told that, having completed, the lake and stocked it with trout, Mr Smith preferred to watch them rather than catch them.

 In November 1987 the house was purchased by Mr Give and Mrs Susan Mattock who lived there until April 1991, when we took it over.
 We have built a new garage block, refaced the swimming-pool unit so that it is more in keeping with the house, and generally tried to restore the original character to the house.
-I would certainly concur with the remarks in the Hatcher’s ‘visitors book’ that Chippens Bank is ‘a splendid haven’ and I hope that we will be able to enjoy its tranquillity for many years to come.
+I would certainly concur with the remarks in the Hatcher’s ‘visitors book’ that Chippens Bank is ‘a splendid haven’.